4training/pywikitools/README.rst

 -----------
 ``python3 path/to/script args``

-(*more cumbersome alternative using a full pywikibot installation:* ``python3 /path/to/pwb.py path/to/script.py args``)

-If you're not yet logged in, pywikibot will ask you for the password for the user you defined in ``user-config.py``.
-After successful login, the login cookie is stored in ``pywikibot.lwp`` so you don't have to log in every time again.
+If you're not yet logged in, pywikibot will ask you for the password for the user you defined in ``config.ini``.
+After successful login, the login cookie is stored in ``pywikibot-[UserName].lwp`` so you don't have to log in every time again.

 Testing and ensuring good code quality
 --------------------------------------